2016 CNUP Summer Undergraduate

 - Download the application form.

-- View research interests of CNUP training faculty participating in the 2013 Summer Program.
+- View research interests of CNUP Training Faculty participating in the 2016 Summer Program.

 - Choose the top 3 faculty members with whom you would like to work, plus 2 others if appropriate.
 Whenever possible, student/mentor pairings are determined from this list.

 - Fellows are expected to work in the laboratory full-time throughout the 10-week program.
-Vacation days will not be permitted unless pre-approved by the faculty mentor and other awards and funding must be relinquished.
+Vacation days will not be permitted unless pre-approved by the faculty mentor.
+Other awards and funding must be relinquished.

 Pertinent Dates and Deadlines: